 It’s no secret that Apple has gone above and beyond to make health a focus of its products.
-The Apple Watch, for instance, has evolved to become your health coach, personal trainer, and fitness champion all rolled into one sleek and compact package.
+The Apple Watch can be your health coach, personal trainer, and fitness champion all rolled into one sleek and compact package.

-But, what many Apple lovers don’t realize is the amount of EMF radiation these small devices expose them to.
-While it may very well have a myriad of short term benefits, do the long term effects of Apple Watch EMF radiation, outweigh the good?
-This guide takes an in-depth look at everything you need to know about these devices.
+But, what many Apple Watch lovers don’t realize is the amount of EMF radiation these small devices expose them to.
+While it may very well have a myriad of short term benefits, do the long term effects of Apple Watch EMF radiation outweigh the good?

 One of the most frequently asked questions is: Do Apple watches emit EMF radiation?
-The answer to this is – yes!
-The smarter this device has become, the higher the amount of EMF radiation it emits.
-Think about this for a moment.
-This wrist device, which most people wear round the clock, connects to other devices and the internet through Wi-Fi, Bluetooth, and cellular networks.
+Yes, Apple Watch does emit EMF radiation.
+This wearable tech device, which people wear round the clock on their wrists, connects to other devices and the internet through WiFi, Bluetooth, and cellular networks.

-As you know, the closer you are to an EMF-radiation source, the greater the level of exposure, which increases your risk for adverse side effects.
+As you know, the closer you are to an RF energy source, the greater the level of exposure, which increases your risk for adverse side effects.
 So, having an EMF radiation source against your body isn’t such a great idea.

-Sure, it might help you keep track of your menstrual cycle and help you monitor your heart rate.
-Heck, it might even remind you to breathe in case you forget to but, is the long-term cancer risk worth it?
+Sure, Apple Watch might help you keep track of your menstrual cycle and help you monitor your heart rate.
+Heck, it might even remind you to breathe in case you forget to but, is the long-term risk worth it?

 For instance, if you’ve been experiencing frequent headaches that don’t seem to go away even with over-the-counter medications, that in itself could be an indication that you are experiencing electromagnetic hypersensitivity.